HowDoIGitHelp/CMSC23MDNotes/Markdown Lecture Notes and Lab Exercises/Python Introduction.md

 ## Python library import

-To import python libraries use the keyword math followed by the python library name.
+To import python libraries use the keyword `import` followed by the python library name.
 As much as possible write imports at the topmost part of your python files

 ```python
 import math